th0tmaker/WebDesign/Avatar Dropdown Menu/README.md

 ## JavaScript Utility:

-* `splitDropUsername.js`: Splits a username into two lines of equal character length and displays them in a web page.
+* `splitDropUsername.js`: Splits a username into two lines of equal character length and displays them at the top of the avatar menu.

-* `toggleAvatarDropMenu.js`: Toggles the visibility of a side menu when an avatar is clicked.
+* `toggleAvatarDropMenu.js`: Toggles the visibility of a drop menu when an avatar is clicked.
 The function uses CSS transitions to fade in or fade out the menu with a specified duration.

 * `switchLightDarkTheme.js`: Allows switching between a light and a dark theme based on the user's preference.